bigmlcom/flatline/readme.md

-# Flatline, a language for data rows generation and filtering
+# Flatline, a language for data generation and filtering

 Flatline is a lispy language for the specification of values to be extracted or generated from an input dataset, using a finite sliding